notpaulmartin/url2bib/README.md

 ## Contributing
 Contributions to this project are welcome.
 If you have any suggestions or want to report issues, please open an issue or submit a pull request.

+## License
+This project is under the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0) license.

 ## Acknowledgments
 This script uses the `bibtexparser` library for parsing and generating BibTeX entries.
 It also relies on external data sources such as doi.org and dblp.org to fetch BibTeX entries.